Central Philippine University Junior High School

 Central Philippine University Junior High School (formerly Central Philippine University Development High School and Central Philippine University High School), also referred to as CPU Junior High School or CPU JHS, is a private high school located in Jaro, Iloilo City, Philippines, constituting as one of the academic units of Central Philippine University.

 Central Philippine Junior High School at present maintains its Level III accreditation status, the first high school in the Western Visayas to attain the said level of accreditation and one of the first three high schools in the Philippines to do so.
 The school is also one of the fifteen Network High Schools in the Philippines serving as a division leader school of the Engineering and Science Education Project to implement instructional leadership in science education in Western Visayas region.
 The high school offers 2 classes: the special science class and the regular class.

-The university's establishment of Senior High School department in accordance with the K+12 program of the national government led to the CPU High School being renamed as CPU Junion High School in 2016.
+The university's establishment of Senior High School department in accordance with the K-12 program of the national government led to the CPU High School being renamed as CPU Junior High School in 2016.